Lunatic-Labs/Demo1_EpicGamers/README.md

 ![image](https://user-images.githubusercontent.com/79927828/205941309-585f5ec5-f7e6-404a-9f3c-d59f04e05bc9.png)

 8. Finally, simply open the Visual Studio project and click the "Local Windows Debugger" button at the top to run the code.

+### MacOS
+Coming soon.
+Support for SFML on MacOS is spotty, requiring a more in-depth solution.